vvv-school/tutorial_yarp-multithreading/README.md

 # Tutorial
-In this tutorial we will develop e YARP module called `tutorial_yarp-multithreading` to produce a painted image in YARP and send it via YARP port.
+In this tutorial we will develop a YARP module called `tutorial_yarp-multithreading` to produce a painted image in YARP and send it via YARP port.
 We will use multiple thread to take advantage of multi core CPUs for faster data processing.

 ![module](/misc/tutorial_yarp-multithreading.png)

 # Build and Install the code
 Follow these steps to build and properly install your module:
 ```
-$ cd tutotial_RFModule
+$ cd tutorial_yarp-multithreading
 $ mkdir build; cd build
 $ cmake ../
 $ make